xXleowXx/gitlab-charts/doc/installation/chart-provenance.md

 # GitLab Helm chart provenance

-The integrity and origin of GitLab Helm charts can be verified using [Helm provenance](https://helm.sh/docs/topics/provenance/).
+You can verify the integrity and origin of GitLab Helm charts by using [Helm provenance](https://helm.sh/docs/topics/provenance/).

 The GitLab Helm charts are signed with a GNUPG keypair.
 The public portion of